The Art of Conversation: French Depth vs. American Ease

 🇺🇸 Small Talk: The American Social Glue

-In the U.S., chatting about the weather, weekend plans, or your dog’s new toy is perfectly normal—even expected.
+In the U.S., chatting about the weather, weekend plans, or your dog’s new toy is perfectly normal and even expected.

 🇫🇷 Deep Dive: The French Intellectual Ritual